Outdoor Fun

 U.S.S.
 Lexington

-Plan to spend half-the-day exploring the U.S.S.
+Plan to spend half the day exploring the U.S.S.
 Lexington with several self-guided tours across multiple decks.
 It also offers a 3D Mega Theater and cafe.
+This is one of the top things to do at Port Aransas with kids.

-Guided tours are offered like the Hard Hat Tour, the Flight Operations Tour and even Paranormal tours.
-Additional admission required.
+Guided tours are offered like the Hard Hat Tour, the Flight Operations Tour and even Paranormal Tours.
+Additional admission is required.

 Texas State Aquarium